State settles on 16-month closure of Vincent Thomas Bridge for major renovations

 At an Oct.
 23 meeting, committee members said they expect detours to and from Terminal Island, worsening congestion on and around Harry Bridges Boulevard and Alameda Street.

-Art Marroquin, a media specialist with the Port of Long Beach, said during the call that parts of either street are in “horrible condition,” lack adequate drainage, and need repairs before detours can be routed throughout.
+Sal DiCostanzo, a port liaison and labor relations representative of International Longshore and Warehouse Union Local 13 said during the call that parts of either street are in “horrible condition,” lack adequate drainage, and need repairs before detours can be routed throughout.

-“If that road is not done before this Vincent Bridge Project is done, that’s going to compel folks to go through the neighborhoods of Wilmington with their trucks and their traffic,” Marroquin said. “… This is too important to screw up and get wrong.”
+“If that road is not done before this Vincent Bridge Project is done, that’s going to compel folks to go through the neighborhoods of Wilmington with their trucks and their traffic,” he said. “… This is too important to screw up and get wrong.”

-Note: Editor’s note: This article originally misattributed a quote to Art Marroquin a media specialist with the Port of Long Beach.